Sol enjoying wax play

 "note that a sub who is naked, bound, blindfolded, etc is going to experience the temperature as being higher than you will.
 This is good.
 You get more mileage from lower temperature being perceived as being higher than it is.
 And if you combine wax play with ice play, you can give them the feeling that their skin is being burned off without getting them more than pink.
 Mind games are the best games."

-Norische describes a magical "fire and ice" scene in her article on wax play:
+Norische describes a magical "fire and ice" scene in her

 "I used a ladle to pour wax directly onto his lower abdomen ...
 I let the wax run down his stomach onto his crotch and begin to pool between his legs.
 As he became more comfortable with the heat, I began to poor the wax directly onto his genitals, from his facial expressions I could tell there was some discomfort there but nothing he couldn’t handle.